mcsee/Software-Design-Articles/Articles/TDD/How to Squeeze Test Driven Development on Legacy Systems/readme.md

 ![How to Squeeze Test Driven Development on Legacy Systems](How%20to%20Squeeze%20Test%20Driven%20Development%20on%20Legacy%20Systems.jpg)

+> TL;DR: A guide to use TDD on Legacy Systems

 *We all love T.D.D.
 We know its benefits, we have read a thousand tutorials on how to build a system using this technique.
 But this not feasible for currently legacy systems.*

 # What is TDD?